preprocess_signals

 sig_vals

 .
-Results will be normalized ifnormalize
+The 'Power' column will be normalized ifnormalize

 is set to True.